unstoppabledomains/docs/src/browser-resolution/browser-resolution-algorithm.md

 | AAAA | 2a00:1450:401b:805::200e | 128 |
 | MX | 10 aspmx.example.com. | 128 |

-TTL for individual records of the same type is currently unsupported due to the necessity to change the record value format and increased gas cost.
+TTL for individual records of the same type is currently unsupported due to the necessity to change the record value format and increased gas cost and their deprecated status according to [RFC-2181](https://tools.ietf.org/html/rfc2181#section-5.2).
 Setting `dns.ttl` instead of TTL for individual records is recommended due to higher gas efficiency.

 #### **Authority responses**